getbubblenow/bubble/README.md

 If you'd like to enjoy all the benefits of Bubble without going through all this hassle, try launching a Bubble using [GetBubbleNow.com](https://GetBubbleNow.com/).

-Any Bubble you launch from [GetBubbleNow.com](https://GetBubbleNow.com/) will also be "yours only" -- all Bubbles disconnect from their launcher during configuration.
+Any Bubble you launch from [GetBubbleNow.com](https://GetBubbleNow.com/) will also be "yours only" -- all Bubbles, shortly after launching, will disable all admin access.

 ## Getting Started
 To self-launch your own Bubble, the [Bubble Docker Launcher](docs/docker-launcher.md)